Delay-Phase Precoding for Wideband THz Massive MIMO: Delay-Phase Precoding for THz Massive MIMO

 Then, we utilize the frequency-dependent $\mathbf{p}_{l,m}$ in (\ref{13-1}) to rotate the physical direction that the beam $[\bar{\mathbf{a}}_{l,1}^{T},\bar{\mathbf{a}}_{l,2}^{T},\cdots,\bar{\mathbf{a}}_{l,K}^{T}]^{T}=\mathbf{f}_\mathrm{t}(\theta_{l})$ is aligned with from $\theta_{l,m}$ to $\theta_{l}$.
 To maintain the directivity of the frequency-dependent beam generated by the analog beamforming vector $\mathbf{a}_{l,m}$, we set $\mathbf{p}_{l,m}$ share the same form as the array response in (\ref{4}).
 Specifically, by making the frequency-dependent phase shift $-2 f_{m}t_{l,k}=-(k-1)\beta_{l,m}$ with $k=1,2,\cdots,K$, $\mathbf{p}_{l,m}$ satisfies

 where we define $\beta_{l,m}$ as the direction rotation factor at the $m$-th subcarrier for the $l$-th path component.
-Without loss of generality, we set the value range of the direction rotation factor as $\beta_{l,m}\in[-1,1]$, due to the periodicity of the $\mathbf{p}_{l,m}$ in (\ref{15}) with respect to the direction rotation factor $\beta_{l,m}$.
-By adjusting the direction rotation factor $\beta_{l,m}$, the beam generated by the analog beamforming vector $\mathbf{a}_{l,m}$ can be made to be aligned with the target physical direction $\theta_{l}$ at all $M$ subcarriers.
-The following \textbf{Lemma 2} provides the specific design principle of the direction rotation factor $\beta_{l,m}$, where $\beta_{l,m}$ is determined based on the physical direction $\theta_{l}$ and the subcarrier frequency $f_{m}$.
+We set the value range of the direction rotation factor as $\beta_{l,m}\in[-1,1]$, due to the periodicity of the $\mathbf{p}_{l,m}$ in (\ref{15}) with respect to the direction rotation factor $\beta_{l,m}$.
+By adjusting the direction rotation factor $\beta_{l,m}$, the beam generated by the analog beamforming vector $\mathbf{a}_{l,m}$ can be made to be aligned with the target physical direction $\theta_{l}$ at all $M$ subcarriers, which is proved by the following \textbf{Lemma 2}.